tejas7khandare/Exploratory-Data-Analysis-WHR2023/README.md

 ### Description

-The map is based on the data from the World Happiness Report and was generated using [plotly.express]()for the visualization.
+The map is based on the data from the World Happiness Report and was generated using <span style="color: green">Plotly Express</span> for the visualization.

 ### Usage